2012 Thomas & Uber Cup Preliminaries for Oceania

 The 2012 Thomas & Uber Cup Preliminaries for Oceania was a continental badminton team championships in Oceania sanctioned by the Badminton World Federation.
 The tournament was held from 18 to 19 February 2012.

 Tournament

 The 2012 Thomas & Uber Cup Preliminaries for Oceania was a continental team tournament of badminton held to determine the best men's and women's team in Oceania, who would qualify to 2012 Thomas & Uber Cup.
 This tournament was organized by Badminton Oceania and was sanctioned by the Badminton World Federation.

 Venue

-The tournament was held at the Ballarat Badminton Stadium, Ballarat, Victoria, Australia.
+The tournament was held at the Ken Kay Badminton Stadium, Ballarat, Victoria, Australia.

 Competition format

 The competition was held using a half-competition system (round-robin) with each team competing against each other once.

 Tiebreakers

 The rankings of teams in each group were determined per BWF Statutes Section 5.1, Article 16.3: